 In other writing, Verity’s radio play Fox for ABC Radio National won the 2004 AWGIE for Best Radio Play.
 She has also written for television and video.
 She worked as dramaturg on a Japanese-Australian co-production, World of Paper (Hello Maru-Chan), restaged in Australia, in the USA at the Kennedy Centre in Washington in 2006, and at London’s Unicorn Theatre in 2007.

 Another work for puppets was Gondwana, for Erth Visual and Physical Theatre at the National Museum, Canberra, in September 2005.
 Gondwana was re-staged in New Zealand and Sydney in 2008.
 She followed this with a large scale puppetry adaptation of Patricia Wrightson's The Nargun and the Stars, produced by Erth Physical and Visual and Performing Lines for the Sydney and Perth International Arts Festivals (published by Phoenix Educational and nominated for the Sydney Theatre Awards).
-Her most recent productions were The Sweetest Thing, produced by Arts Radar and directed by Sarah Goodes at Belvoir Downstairs in November 2010 and A Crate of Souls, produced at the Adelaide College for the Arts and published by Phoenix Educational in December 2010.
+Her most recent productions were The Sweetest Thing, produced by Arts Radar and directed by Sarah Goodes at Belvoir Downstairs in November 2010 (nominated for the NSW Premier's Award for Drama in 2012) and A Crate of Souls, produced at the Adelaide College for the Arts and published by Phoenix Educational in December 2010.
 Her current play The Ice Season/or Spellboud won the 2009 Inscription Open Award.
 Her poem, The Fox Man was runner up in the 2011 Blake Poetry Prize.

 Verity is represented by Anthony Blair at

 Tel +61 2 93197199

 Fax +61 2 93196866